QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/Autogenerated Blueprints.md

 ---

 ## Torque auto-generated blueprints
-Torque autogenerates blueprints based on your assets (Terraform modules, Helm Charts).
+Torque auto-generated blueprints based on your assets (Terraform modules, Helm Charts).
 However, you may need to adjust these blueprints to your specific needs.
 You can modify auto-generated blueprints directly in Torque or in your preferred editor.

 ### Common fields